lightning-chasers/earnings-calls/README.md

 ## Parse the text files
 Use the sloppy example codes along with CEO or CFO aliases to extract different types of data.

-- Particularly look for the keyword "fall" or "falling" in the texts
+- Particularly look for the keyword "fall" or "falling" or "failed" in the texts

-    Using machine learning techniques, analyze the speech of analysts and chief officers before, during and after resession periods.
-Just before and during, the chief officers tend to speak about the fall in profits or falling outputs, etc. etc.
+    Using machine learning techniques, analyze the speech of analysts and chief officers before, during and after recession periods.
+Just before and during recessions or market upsets, the chief officers tend to speak about the fall in profits or falling outputs, or failed projects or failing investments, etc. etc.

- - Analyst names and titles (employer details) can be graphed from this dataset
+ - Analyst names and titles (employer details) can be graphed from this dataset.
+The ones from Merrill Lynch and banks tend to downgrade the stock market price of certain companies right after a call even if the call was extrememly positive and the company was doing better than expected.

- - Unscrupulous CEOs and CFOs who tanked the company by misdirecting public investors or by shifting to a competitor company with trade secrets can be found in this dataset.
+ - Unscrupulous CEOs and CFOs who tanked their company by misdirecting public investors or by shifting to a competitor company with trade secrets can be found in this dataset.
+They tend to speak about key technology projects having unique project names during the conference calls of companies they were preveiously and later a part of.